po1sigala/live/01-Class-Content/01-HTML-Git-CSS-dev/01-Activities/03-Ins_Git/README.md

 #  Instructor Demo: Git (5 min)

-* Explain that as developers, it is important to be able to store and manage code as well as share it with others.
+* It is important to be able to store and manage code as well as share it with others.
 In this class, we will be using a tool called Github.

 * Open [Github](https://github.com/) in your browser.

-  * Note that in this class, we will share code in repositories using Github.
+  * In this class, we will share code in repositories using Github.

   * Click on the `new` button to demonstrate how to create a new repository.